 1. Osaka Castle

 Osaka Castle is perhaps the most famous landmark in Osaka and is a true sight to behold.
+It was constructed in the 16th century and was the battleground of major wars throughout Japanese history.
 Make sure you read up on how the fortifications were built and giant slabs of rock were transported to the site.
 You can climb to the top of the castle (by stairs or elevator) for panoramic views across the city.

 It is a popular cherry blossom-viewing spot during spring, and tickets cost 600 Yen for entry.
 You can also skip the line if you purchase the Osaka Amazing Pass.
 Pick up your pass from Kansai International Airport Terminal 1 or Osaka City Air Terminal (JR Namba Station).